top of page

 SUDP-T Substance Use Disorder Professional Trainee

-After 20+ years as a Financial Advisor, the choices I made during my own experiences with Professional Burnout and Addiction cost me my reputation, my career, and my freedom.
+After 20+ years as a Financial Advisor, the choices I made during my own experiences with Professional Burnout and Addiction cost me my reputation and my career.
 I was in crisis, had hit rock-bottom, and facing no other option...reluctantly began my journey towards recovery.

 From the very beginning, I found the treatment process frustrating, reactionary, and very easy to manipulate.
 I was constantly searching for the next Psychologist, Therapist, or Treatment Provider to come up with something insightful to "fix" my problems.
-It was not until my incarceration, where I found myself with ample time for self-reflection, that things began to click.
-Instead of searching for external solutions, I started to focus inward.
+It was not until I turned my attention inward that things began to click.
 The mind is extremely powerful, and those same wicked thoughts that once led to trouble and suffering, now lead to focus, resilience, confidence, and well-being.
 It turns out that the person best equipped to help me...was me...and so began my journey into Mindfulness and Meditation.

 Mindfulness and meditation are teachable skills that have been used for thousands of years to lower stress and anxiety while improving focus and performance.
 I am active in my own mindfulness and meditation practice which began in 2014 and currently teach a vetted Mindfulness and Meditation evidenced based curriculum at My Quiet Connection.
 The Mindfulness Meditation Teacher Training and Curriculum I use are Certified Instructor Sean Fargo’s through his company Mindfulness Exercises www.mindfulnessexercises.com.
 Sean is a former Buddhist Monk and instructor for the mindfulness program developed at Google, Mindfulness Teacher for the E.P.A., Kaiser Permanente, Tesla, Facebook, Ernst & Young, Solano Prison, & Spirit Rock Family Program.